Family Law

 Child Support Calculator - Georgia

-Estimate monthly child support payments in Georgia using the Income Shares model.
+Estimate monthly child support payments in Georgia using a simplified Income Shares planning approach.
 Free calculator for Georgia residents.

 How the Georgia Child Support calculator works